NicoleQueen/git-workflow-remote-branches/README.md

 !["git fetch"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20fetch.gif)

-## Demonstrate Merging Branches
+## Merge Branches

-Merging allows us to take branches and integrate their content into another branch.
+_Merging_ allows us to take branches and integrate their content into another branch.
 From Git's point of view, it doesn't care whether the branch is local or remote or remote-tracking.
 It finds the difference between the branch you're on and the branch you're merging in and weaves them in together.